Skip to main content

 Add Domain

-Enter your organization’s email domain (e.g., yourcompany.com).
+Go to Organization SettingsSecurity and click Add Domain.
+Enter your email domain (e.g., yourcompany.com).

 2